 Parent-centered goals focus on the parents’ needs, such as obedience and compliance.

-Parents with child-centered goals teach kids lessons or family values, such as having empathy for others or showing pro-social behavior.
+Parents with child-centered goals teach kids lessons or values, such as showing pro-social behavior.

 Relation-centered goals concentrate on fostering close relationships and harmonious connections among family members.

 Parents with relation-centered goals are generally responsive, warm, and empathetic.